 Your dentist may recommend saliva testing as saliva is an integral part of your dental and overall health.
-Your mouth is a mirror of what is going on in your entire body and it offers a useful vantage point for detecting early signs of systemic disease.
-Systemic diseases are conditions that affect your whole body and not just one part it.
+Your mouth is a mirror of what is going on in your entire body, and it offers a useful vantage point for detecting early signs of systemic disease.
+Systemic diseases are conditions that affect your whole body and not just one part of it.
 These disorders include cancer, diabetes, hepatitis or HIV.

 What does oral balance mean in relation to saliva testing?

 Oral balance is the equilibrium that exists between the demineralising effect on a tooth surface caused by acids, which are balanced out by the remineralising and buffering effects of saliva.
 Even though oral balance is influenced by other factors such as fluoride exposure and oral hygiene, the dominant stimulus is the daily battle between oral acids and saliva.

 Oral balance must be maintained at all cost.
 Otherwise, when saliva flow reduces, oral health problems such as tooth decay or infections can occur.

 If you have any pressing dental issues or questions regarding saliva testing, you can book an appointment online or contact us directly on (+356) 2125 7253 (Skyparks Business Centre, Malta International Airport), or (+356) 2155 7323 (Dingli Street, Victoria, Gozo).
 For international patients, it is recommended to request a free e-consultation where we can discuss your individual case and treatment options.

 Saliva offers your teeth the most powerful defence against decay.
 Saliva contains a variety of hormones, antibodies, cytokines, antimicrobial constituents and enzymes which all play a significant role in the protection of your intraoral structures against damage caused by different pathogenic microbes and irritants.
 It also adds nutrients and minerals to toughen your teeth.
 Some of the benefits of saliva to your health include;